complexphoton/MESTI.jl/README.md

 **MESTI** (<ins>M</ins>axwell's <ins>E</ins>quations <ins>S</ins>olver with <ins>T</ins>housands of <ins>I</ins>nputs) is an open-source software for full-wave electromagnetic simulations in frequency domain using finite-difference discretization on the [Yee lattice](https://meep.readthedocs.io/en/latest/Yee_Lattice).

 MESTI implements the **augmented partial factorization (APF)** method described in [this paper](https://doi.org/10.1038/s43588-022-00370-6).
 While conventional methods solve Maxwell's equations on every element of the discretization basis set (which contains much more information than is typically needed), APF bypasses such intermediate solution step and directly computes the projected quantities of interest: a generalized scattering matrix given any list of input source profiles and any list of output projection profiles.
 It can jointly handle thousands of inputs without a loop over them, using fewer computing resources than what a conventional direct method uses to handle a single input.
-It is exact with no approximation beyond discretization.
+It is exact with no approximation beyonddiscretization.

 The MESTI.jl package here provides all the features in the 2D MATLAB version [MESTI.m](https://github.com/complexphoton/MESTI.m) and additionally supports 3D vectorial systems, anisotropic *ε*, MPI parallelization, both single-precision and double-precision arithmetics, and can perform subpixel smoothing for the geometric shapes handled by [GeometryPrimitives.jl](https://github.com/stevengj/GeometryPrimitives.jl).
 It is written in Julia.